 An important provision of the Pension Protection Act of 2006 (PPA2006) was the establishment of new rules on the diversification of DC assets away from employer stock as step toward addressing these concerns.
 This paper measures the extent to which DC plans have shifted the composition of plan assets away from employer stock as a result of the PPA diversification provisions.
-It adds to the findings of a number of previous studies that have attempted to elucidate and quantify the risks to diversification from holding company stock, including Brennan and Torous (1999), Benartzi (2001), Muelbrook (2002), Liang and Weisbenner (2002), Purcell (2002), Poterba (2003), Even and Macpherson (2004), Mitchell and Utkus (2004), Brown, Liang, and Weisbenner (2006, 2007), and Benartzi, Thaler, Utkus, and Sunstein (2007), among others.1
+It adds to the findings of a number of previous studies that have attempted to elucidate and quantify the risks to diversification from holding company stock, including Brennan and Torous (1999), Benartzi (2001), Muelbrook (2002), Liang and Weisbenner (2002), Purcell (2002), Poterba (2003), Even and Macpherson (2004), Mitchell and Utkus (2004), Brown, Liang, and Weisbenner (2006, 2007), and Benartzi, Thaler, Utkus, and Sunstein (2007), among others.

-This study focuses on company stock held in DC plans that are Employee Stock Ownership Plans (ESOPs) for two reasons.
-First, many large firms that have significant shares of retirement-plan assets in company stock, including some of the more notorious cases, such as
+This study focuses on company stock held in DC plans that are Employee Stock of retirement-plan assets in company stock, including some of the more notorious cases, such as